WP Simple Pay Blog

 3.1.
 Add a Payment Form to Any Posts or Pages

-To embed a payment form on any blog posts or pages, just go to the post / page edit screen and then add the WP Simple Pay block to wherever you want to embed it on that post.
+To embed a payment form on any blog posts or pages, just go to the post/page edit screen and then add the WP Simple Pay – Payment Form block wherever you want to embed it on that post.
 After adding the block, make sure to choose the right payment form.
 Then publish the post.

 4. Sidebars